 - Bring a large pot of salted water to a boil for the pasta.

 - In the mean time, core, seed and slice the bell peppers into thin strips and cut into 1-inch pieces.
 Cut the asparagus into 1-inch pieces.

-- Once the water boils, cook the fettuccine in the boiling water until al dente.
+- Once the water boils, cook the pasta in the boiling water until al dente (per package instructions).
 Drain, return to the pot and toss with the remaining pesto and 2 tablespoons of the Parmesan cheese.
 Season with salt and pepper to taste.

-- Mound the fettuccine on a large serving dish (or 4 individual serving plates) and top with the chicken and vegetable mixture.
+- Mound the cooked pasta on a large serving dish (or 4 individual serving plates) and top with the chicken and vegetable mixture.
 Sprinkle with the remaining 2 tablespoons Parmesan cheese (or more to taste).
 Serve immediately.